Come clean on travel ban to US, APC challenges Atiku

 “Truly, we cannot have a fugitive occupying the highest office in the country.
 Our great country, Nigeria deserves better.”

-On the Atiku is planning to raise fund fir his campaign, Nabena said: “The unwillingness of PDP Governors to financially support the 2019 Presidential campaign of Alh.
+On whether Atiku is planning to raise fund for his campaign, Nabena said: “The unwillingness of PDP governors to financially support the 2019 Presidential campaign of Alh.
 Atiku Abubakar is already public knowledge.
-Infact, information is now rife that the Dubai meeting attended by Atiku and other PDP leaders was a last-ditch effort to raise presidential campaign cash from foreign financiers by mortgaging key national economic assets particularly the Nigerian National Petroleum Corporation (NNPC) as payback.
+In fact, information is now rife that the Dubai meeting attended by Atiku and other PDP leaders was a last-ditch effort to raise presidential campaign cash from foreign financiers by mortgaging key national economic assets, particularly, the Nigerian National Petroleum Corporation (NNPC) as payback.

-“This disturbing development must be checked by relevant agencies particularly the recently established Nigerian Financial Intelligence Unit (NFIU), the country’s arm of the global financial intelligence Units (FIUs) mandated to collect information on suspicious or unusual financial activity suspected of being money laundering and then share such information with relevant anti-crime or regulatory agencies.
+“This disturbing development must be checked by relevant agencies, particularly the recently established Nigerian Financial Intelligence Unit (NFIU), the country’s arm of the global financial intelligence Units (FIUs) mandated to collect information on suspicious or unusual financial activity suspected of being money laundering and then share such information with relevant anti-crime or regulatory agencies,” Nabena said.

-“From silly conspiracies on the shape of the President’s ear, a ludicrous allegation of a presidential body double named Jubrin from Sudan, tales on the #NextLevelNigeria campaign and the rested certificate issue, Nigerians have been entertained by the comical displays of the Peoples Democratic Party (PDP).

-“Backed by their discredited cyber-thugs, the PDP in its desperate bid to remain in public reckoning continues to expose itself as a joke before Nigerians.
-The PDP should know by now that elections are not won through falsehood on the internet, but by valid votes of the electorate who are aware of who ruined the country and who is clearing the rot.

 Be the first to comment